yanivmo/cheatsheets/README.md

 # Cheatsheets

 Shell command cheatsheets for usage in [navi] – interactive cheatsheet tool.
-Work both on Mac and on Linux.
+Works both on Mac and on Linux.

 ## Installation